rwols/gintonic/README.md

   - README.md # <-- You are here.
 ```

+# Example Executables

+The example executables are located in `examples`.
+Each `.cpp` file is a single
+example.
+When building has finished, and assuming the project was built in the
+`build` folder, the example executables are located in `build/examples`.

 # Roadmap

 I'm currently in the process of refactoring a lot of code.
 Most notably, the